saucelabs/sauce-docs/docs/testrunner-toolkit/installation.md

 ```

-Once the test completes, you can view the test assets when you log into your Sauce Labs dashboard.
+Once the test completes, you can view the test assets when you log into Sauce Labs.

 ## Next Steps